icplayer/icplayer/addons/Connection/documentation.md

 ## Styles from a sample presentation

 Here are the styles used in a sample presentation.
 ConnectionSample style is used on the first page.
 The second page contains a default styling for the module.

-// TODO ADD NEW CLASSES AND UPDATE OLD

     .ConnectionSample {
     }